ClementNerma/Rave/docs/books/hybrid.md

 #### The truth about vectors

 The `List` and `Array` classes are in fact dictionaries.
-They both inherits from the `Vector` dictionary class, which associates integers to any type of value.
+They both inherits from the `Vec` dictionary class, which associates integers to any type of value.
 The integers in question cannot be manually manipulated, they are automatically handled by the dictionary class, to keep keys from 0 to any positive integer.

 #### How to make dictionary classes